s4shaNull/COMP2020-P5-Cache-Nguyen-Dinh-Cuong/README.md

 - Answer: As the block size increases, the number of cold misses decreases.
 Thus, we have a lower miss rate associated with a large block size
 14. What is the block size with the lowest miss rate?
 - Answer: 512 B with 0.52% miss rate
+18. Why does the miss rate get worse with more cores?
+- Answer:
+19. If the miss rate is so bad, why would one us the VI protocol over no protocol?
+- Answer:

 ### :chart_with_downwards_trend: Graph 4: Total Memory Traffic vs Block Size